 2. Organizational complexity and overhead

-Microservices allow developers to work independently using whatever tools and frameworks they desire.
-They can flex their skills and deploy solutions quickly.
-But for business leaders, there’s an overhead to having a high degree of team autonomy.
+Microservices allow developers to work independently using whatever tools and frameworks they desire, but implementing effective DevOps practices is essential to manage this independence effectively.
+Teams can flex their skills and deploy solutions quickly—but for business leaders, there’s an overhead cost to having a high degree of team autonomy.

-This leads to ballooning technical costs, added layers of upper management, and byzantine technical stacks whose functionality is only understood by those who wrote the implementation.
+This leads to ballooning technical costs, added layers of upper management, and byzantine technical stacks whose functionality is only understood by those who wrote their implementation.

 3. Coordination complexity

-The acknowledged cost of microservices is that you’re maintaining and coordinating more moving pieces.
+The acknowledged cost of microservices is that it requires maintaining and coordinating more moving pieces, similar to what occurs in service-oriented architecture (SOA).
 And even though services can be deployed in isolation, they must work together to accomplish the desired goal.
 Cross-service dependencies often lead to complex and brittle deployments.

 Good architecture leverages component and service isolation in appropriate places.
 Too much of it—a common microservices pitfall—can lead to brittle deployments that are hard to audit, scale, and debug.